TOGoS/SolidTree/DATA-MODEL.md

 A 'node root' provides a node and its X, Y, Z bounds

-A 'camera setting' includes:
+A 'camera setting' includes all information needed to map sensor coordinates to vectors:
 - position
 - orientation
+- lens characteristics; for a relatively normal lens this might include:
-- projection (mapping of pixel X,Y ->
+  - projection (mapping of pixel X,Y -> vector)
-- aperture size
+  - aperture size and shape
-- focal distance
+  - size and shape of focal surface (plane, sphere, etc)

 A 'render task' includes:
 - A scene